Menu

 • 2 practical guides

-"Practical guide todisability in the workplace- This guide sheds light on the recruitment of people with disabilities in Luxembourg.
+"Practical guide todisability in the workplace" - This guide sheds light on the recruitment of people with disabilities in Luxembourg.

-(Handi)Cap’Emploi: putting theory into practice in the company” - A guide that collects good practices implemented by other companies in which the employer can find inspiration around 7 concrete themes.
+"(Handi)Cap’Emploi: putting theory into practice in the company" - A guide that collects good practices implemented by other companies in which the employer can find inspiration around 7 concrete themes.

-Passerelles entre entreprises et AIP au Luxembourg” - Presentation of Luxembourg's vocationalintegration workshops, offering a clearer view of this "other" labour market to employers in the ordinary working world and to anyone who wants to become aware of this reality.
+"Passerelles entre entreprises et AIP au Luxembourg" - Presentation of Luxembourg's vocationalintegration workshops, offering a clearer view of this "other" labour market to employers in the ordinary working world and to anyone who wants to become aware of this reality.

-• A checklist and an evaluation tool
+• 1 check-list and an evaluation tool

 External resources